Frame#

 geometrically exact displacement formulation |

-To use frame elements in OpenSees models, you’ll need to:
+To use frame elements, you’ll need to:

 Define nodes with appropriate coordinates